fostroll/corpuscula/doc/README_CORPORA.md

 **url**: url of a downloading file.

-**dname**: a name of the directory where to download.
+**dname**: a name of the directory where download to.
 The directory will be created (if not exists) inside your **root_dir**/corpus path.
 If **dname** is `None`, param **name** will be used instead.